getherbie/start-website/README.md

 For this to work, Xdebug must of course be installed.

-## Using Docker and Docker Compose
+## Run Website Using Docker and Docker Compose

-### Installation

-Start Herbie CMS website by using Composer.
+Create project and install dependencies.

     docker run --rm -v $PWD:/app composer create-project --ignore-platform-reqs getherbie/start-website mywebsite

-### Run website

-Go to the web directory
+Go to the mywebsite directory and start website

     cd mywebsite

-And start website

     docker compose up website

 Open <http://localhost:8888> with your browser.